Professor Abby Koenig is Lecturer of Communication Studies at the University of Houston - Downtown.

 Select Teaching Experience, Writings, and Conference Presentations below.
 For complete Curricula Vitae please see: Abby Koenig CV

-Social Media and Contemporary Communication (developed for Spring 2016,
+Social Media and Contemporary Communication (developed in Fall 2018,

 Service Learning Designated Course)